anandu06dev/ng4StarterKit/README.md

 }
 ```

-One obvious caveat with this approach is that it only works for a single entity.
-What if a view model requires multiple
+One obvious caveat in this approach is that it only works for a single entity.
+What if a view model demands multiple sources?
-sources?
-Providing different view model attached to domain models implementations violates the single responsibility rule.
+Providing view models incorporated into a domain model implementation violates the single responsibility rule.
-By using an abstract class we could put together reusable factory methods:
+By using an abstract class we can unite reusable factory methods:

 ```
 abstract class OrderViewModel {